czombos/asus-rog-strix-z390-i-gaming-hackintosh/README.md

 Perfect Vanilla Hackintosh with OpenCore bootloader like real mac.

-OpenCore supports boot hotkeys, hold Option or ESC at startup to choose a boot device, Command+R to enter Recovery or Command+Option+P+R to reset NVRAM.
+OpenCore supports boot hotkeys, hold Command+R to enter Recovery ...

 I used this guides as starting point: